-As shown in the following table, the melody scale considered by itself is an altered harmonicminor-major (hmm) mode of tonic 6: the unaltered mode is determined by double tritone A..I; the alteration substitutes tritone D for tritone A. This only substitutes the anchor because the other note is already in the scale.
-This is the clearest way of identifying the alteration (identifying it by an altered degree number would be confusing because the 8-note scale has an extra degree number in it its bottom fifth).
-The melody scale is actually an assembly of fragments of the Ionian modes but it's useful to know it from a mode signature.
+The melody scale is an assembly of fragments of the Ionian modes but it's useful to know it from a signature mode signature.
+As shown next, it may (optionally) be understood as an altered harmonic-minor-major (hmm) mode of tonic 6: the unaltered mode is determined by double tritone A...I; the alteration substitutes anchor D for anchor A, which substitutes the tritone because the other note is already in the scale.
 Playing the melody line knowing this mode is easy by itself.
 Playing the full core harmony is easy by itself.
 The only difficulty is the sometimes confusing alignment between the two.